martes, 4 de julio de 2023

 Causa Raíz

-device was used instead of the multipath pseudo device.
+When devices were added to the DISKGROUP, the underlying sd* device was used instead of the multipath pseudo device.

-is created this writes metadata to the device which ASM is then able to check the header regardless of the dm- assignment.
+The dm-* devices are intended for internal use and are not persistent.
+However, once the DISKGROUP is created this writes metadata to the device which ASM is then able to check the header regardless of the dm- assignment.
 The intention here is to force ASM to read from multipath devices.

 Procedimientos para el Diagnóstico